 In his own community, he has served on the regional school committee, municipal planning board and zoning revisions committee.
 He is currently an instructor in the Master of Science in Design and Historic Preservation Program at the University of Massachusetts/Amherst, teaching Cultural Resource Management.

 After completing her graduate studies, Amber worked as a preservation consultant for Dewberry in Fairfax, Virginia and was deployed to work for the Federal Emergency Management Agency (FEMA) in Biloxi, Mississippi following Hurricane Katrina and in Birmingham, Alabama from May to November 2011.
-From 2014-2016, Amber was the Environmental Review Specialist for the North Carolina State Historic Preservation Office.
-Since November 2016, Amber has served as the Local Preservation Commission/Certified Local Government Coordinator for North Carolina.
-In her current role, Amber offers technical guidance and training to staff and commissions located throughout the state.
+From 2014-2016, Amber was the Environmental Review Specialist for the North Carolina State Historic Preservation Office (NC HPO) and subsequently served as the Local Preservation Commission/Certified Local Government Coordinator for North Carolina from November 2016-November 2019.
+As the CLG Coordinator she offered technical guidance and training to staff and commissions located throughout North Carolina.
+Following a move to Atlanta, Georgia, Amber accepted a position with Edwards-Pitman, Inc., as a Senior Architectural Historian in February 2020.
+Her duties at Edwards-Pitman, Inc., include offering technical guidance in matters of regulatory review and compliance to Georgia’s largest power company for undertakings that have the potential to affect cultural and historic properties in Georgia and Alabama.

 Retrofitting Project at the Getty Conservation Institute (GCI).
 For the past 16 years, she has worked on preservation projects in the US and abroad including Turkey, Italy, Bulgaria, Hong Kong, and Taiwan in the private sector, at public agencies, and for academic institutions.
 At the GCI, she is responsible for the development of construction documents including the seismic rehabilitation of two adobe structures in Peru, as well as facilitating its implementation with the Ministry of Culture.
 Before the GCI, Kelly was Preservation Technical Specialist and Preservation Enforcement Planner at San Francisco Planning Department where she provided technical assistance to preservation and planning staff for the treatment of historic structures and materials.